nycmeshnet/nycmeshnet.github.io/faq/index.md

 For rooftops, we configure the NanoStations with mesh software and can help you with the installation.
 Typically one or two routers are attached to a pole on the roof and an ethernet cable is run to the apartment, and connected to an Internet gateway and a TP-Link mesh router.
 The cable cost is $20.
 The ethernet cable also supplies the power to the router using "power over ethernet".

+Rooftop installs are mostly done in pairs.
+You should try to find line-of-sight to another node location less than two miles away.
+To do this you will probably have to talk to people in the neighborhood and convince them to also install a node.
+We can help with the install.
+We also have a collection of rooftop panoramas where you can check for possible line-of-sight connections.

+The other type of rooftop install is where you are close to a public space (park, cafe, bar etc.).
+The router can be aimed at the public space as a public Wi-Fi access point.

 **I have a great view from my window.
 Can I put a router there?**